xlynkz/xlynkz.github.io/README.md

 5. Document and Monitor
 -	Document entire infrastructure and maintain issue-free usage.

-- 3.5 - Payment
+## 3.5 - Payment
 When a person visits fastur.com they must select a payment plan in order to activate a paid subscription which provides access to and usage of the service.Fastur will not charge developers an access fee to build or list extensions in our marketplace.
 Instead, Fastur will earn 30% of all sales revenue generated within the marketplace.

-## 3.6 - Aims & Objectives
+# 3.6 - Aims & Objectives

-- Short Term: 1 month
+## Short Term: 2 weeks
 1. Release Beta (learning)
 2. Seed Investment (or customers)
 3. auto generate new identities

-- Medium Term:  3 Months
+## Medium Term:  2 Months
 1. Partner with local entrepreneurship communities
 2. Auto generate patent information
 3. Hire for operations and sales
 4. Native dashboards for iOS and Android

-- Long Term: 1 year
+## Long Term: 1 year
 1. Support for internet connected sensor applications
 2. Support for legacy applications and vendors.
 3. Support international data systems, languages and currencies.
 4. Autonomously consume, integrate and act on information as to build products with an aim for profit.

-We expect to build a valuable company and sell to Alphabet Inc. in 3 years.
+We expect to build a valuable company and may consider exiting in 2+ years.

 # Market Research

-- 4.1 - Client Research
+## 4.1 - Client Research

 Our customers consist of founders and managers of organizations.
 Fastur is creating value for high growth software companies which are called - startups.